jsmith628/free-algebra/README.md

  * Type aliases for particular combinations of construction and rules

 Specifically:
- * MonoidalString constructs free-multiplying structures over a type `T` using an order-dependent internal representation with a `Vec<T>` that determines its multiplication rule using an implementor of the trait MonoidRule.
-Aliases of this struct include FreeMonoid and FreeGroup.
+ * `MonoidalString` constructs free-multiplying structures over a type `T` using an order-dependent internal representation with a `Vec<T>` that determines its multiplication rule using an implementor of the trait `MonoidRule`.
+Aliases of this struct include `FreeMonoid` and `FreeGroup`.
- * ModuleString constructs types consisting of terms of type `T` with scalars from some additive type `R` stored with an order independent HashMap.
-This grants all ModuleString's an addition operation by adding the coeffients of like terms, and a free-multiplication can be included using an optional AlgebraRule parameter.
-Aliases of this struct include FreeModule and FreeAlgebra.
+ * `ModuleString` constructs types consisting of terms of type `T` with scalars from some additive type `R` stored with an order independent `HashMap`.
+This grants all `ModuleString`'s an addition operation by adding the coefficients of like terms, and a free-multiplication can be included using an optional `AlgebraRule` parameter.
+Aliases of this struct include `FreeModule` and `FreeAlgebra`.

 For more information, see the respective structs in the docs